hellocoop/hello.dev/src/index.md

 home: true
 heroImage: https://cdn.hello.coop/images/mockup.png
 heroImageDark: https://cdn.hello.coop/images/mockup-light.png
-tagline: Hellō is an OpenID Connect Provider that simplifies user registration and login, allowing you to provide all the choices your user's may want in hours instead of days or weeks.
+tagline: Hellō is an OpenID Connect Provider that simplifies user registration and login, allowing you to provide all the choices your users may want in hours instead of days or weeks.
 ---

 <div class="features">